Payer Healthcare Not Prepared For Operational Efficiency

 MLR Requirements Make OpEx Reduction Paramount

-Controlling and reducing operating costs to drive revenue is perhaps the most significant aspect of operational efficiency.
+The most significant aspect of operational efficiency is controlling and reducing operating costs to drive revenue.
 It’s all about the bottom line, and the medical loss ratio (MLR) requirement by the Affordable Care Act (ACA) is continuing to be a challenge for health plans.
 Health plans are always looking for ways to cut costs to get the most out of the 15-20% of earnings they are allowed to use for administration, marketing, growth and profit.

 Eliminating print/postage costs for claim payments and remittance advice can go a long way toward reducing operational expenses, adding back a chunk of net income anywhere from 1 – 10%.